networktocode/schema-enforcer/README.md

   - address: "10.2.2.2"
 ```

 The file `schema/schemas/dns.yml` is a schema definition file.
-It contains a schema definition for ntp servers writtin in JSONSchema.
+It contains a schema definition for ntp servers written in JSONSchema.
 The data in `chi-beijing-rt1/dns.yml` and `eng-london-rt1/dns.yml` should adhere to the schema defined in this schema definition file.

 ```cli
 bash$ cat schema/schemas/dns.yml